crowdplat/NASA-NOIS2-171/crispv2_1/image_scripts/README.md

 }
 ```

-The `experiment_type` parameter is added to distinguish between type of experiment run.
-It can have value such as `multimodal` for both image and tabular data mix training.
-For CRISP to use only image data, it can have value `image_only`.
+The **`experiment_type`** parameter is added to distinguish between type of experiment run.
+It can have value such as
+`multimodal`: for both image and tabular data mix
+`image_only`: if the user wants to run on image dataset only
 For any other value such as `tabular`, it will run CRISP like earlier version with tabular dataset as specified in the `dataset_fp` parameter.

 **Image Data:**
   - `image_dir`: Path to the image directory.